johnomeara1/HackPNW2024/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Insatll [Node.JS](https://nodejs.org/en), and in each `frontend` and `backend` folder, run `npm i` to install each library.
+Install [Node.JS](https://nodejs.org/en), and in each `frontend` and `backend` folder, run `npm i` to install each library.
 After, run `npm run dev` from each respective end-point to run the dev server.

 Insatll [MongoDB](https://www.mongodb.com/) and import the sample DBs from the `./backend/server/mongo/`